 Conduct a Search

 In conjunction with placing an ad, search Craigslist's "Rooms Wanted" ads for people who are searching for a place to live.
-Brick Underground recommends looking for someone who has similar interests and a similar personality and lifestyle, so read the ads thoroughly for hints.
+Consider looking for someone who has similar interests and a similar personality and lifestyle.
+You can read the ads thoroughly for hints.
 When you see someone who might make a good roommate, get ready to mention your own interests to spark her curiosity.

 Narrow It Down